U.S. Fed Chairperson Janet Yellen was awarded the Radcliffe Medal at Harvard University on Friday and was then interviewed for a bit.

 The interview started off slow, with former Fed Head Ben Shalom Bernanke introducing Yellen, and Yellen remarking that “America owes him [Bernanke] an enormous debt of gratitude.”
 Yellen then talked about her academic background before finally moving on to the more delicious stuff.

-She first said that the Fed’s handling of the economy during the so-called Great Recession was “nothing short of magnificent,” but acknowledged that she and her fellow Fed officials, as well as most other economists, saw the warnings signs at the time, but failed to understand how the housing bubble was contributing to systemic risk (risk that affects the entire financial system), and therefore failed to see the financial crisis coming.
+She first said that the Fed’s handling of the economy during the so-called Great Recession was “nothing short of magnificent,” but acknowledged that she and her fellow Fed officials, as well as most other economists, saw the warnings signs at the time, but failed to understand how the housing bubble was contributing to systemic risk (the risk that affects the entire financial system), and therefore failed to see the financial crisis coming.

-However, Yellen said the Fed has now gotten better at identifying risk factors that may signal another financial crisis, with systemic risk and financial stability in focus, which helps to explain why the minutes of the April FOMC meeting revealed that FOMC members were talking about using monetary policy to address financial stability risk, as well as expressing their desire to “incorporate financial stability considerations in the design of monetary policy.”
+However, Yellen said the Fed has now gotten better at identifying risk factors that may signal another financial crisis, with systemic risk and financial stability in focus, which helps to explain why the minutes of the April FOMC meeting revealed that FOMC members were talking about using monetary policy to address financial stability risk, as well as expressing their desire to “incorporate financial stability considerations in the design of the monetary policy.”

 2. Yellen on the U.S. economy